-A credit score is a number that reflects how trustworthy you are to pay off your debt.
+To put it simply, a credit score is a number that reflects how trustworthy you are when it comes to paying your debt as agreed.
 While scores can be calculated a few different ways depending on the service used, here are a few common elements factored into your credit score:

 - Payment history - do you pay your bills on time?

 - Debt you owe

 - Utilization ratio - how close do you come to reaching your credit limit every month?

 Your score is determined based on the information provided in your credit report.
 It is reflected as a three-digit number, generally between 300 and 850.
 A higher number is a higher credit score, meaning you are better at paying your debts than someone with a lower credit score.